 Netting or Chicken Wire

 Raccoons want an easy meal and putting bird netting or chicken wire over the lawn can make them move onto an easier meal in the neighborhood.
 If you use bird netting then you can leave it on the lawn, but if you use chicken wire then it is best to move it every few days so it doesn’t grow into the lawn.

 Raccoons are the largest in the procyonid family.
 They have a body of about 70 inches and weigh about 5-26 kgs.
 They have a grayish coat with dense underfur to insulate the animal against cold weather.

 They have many distinctive features, with a facial mask, ringed tail, and extremely skillful front paws.
 These animals are also known for their intelligence.
 Studies suggest that these animals can remember a solution to some tasks for up to three years.

+Raccoons are omnivores and eat a large number of insects.
 Environmental changes have forced them to start living in urban areas.
 This is the reason why most people regard them as pests.
 They can cause a lot of harm to gardens as they eat plants and dig in the lawn for insects.

 Why Do Raccoons Dig Up My Lawn?

 Raccoons can destroy plants in your garden and dig up your lawn.
 The main reason why they invade your yard is in search of food.

 They are likely to dig in your lawn, looking for insects and plants to eat.
 They usually target larval insects, which is why you may notice small individual holes in your lawn.

 Raccoons generally only dig at night.
 This may mean that it can be a little difficult for you to spot them digging holes in your lawn.